Wonder Project J2

-Wonder Project J2 is a 1996 life simulation video game developed by Givro Corporation and originally published by Enix for the Nintendo 64.
-It is the sequel to Wonder Project J, which was released earlier in 1994 for the Super Famicom.
+Wonder Project J2 is a 1996 life simulation game developed by Givro Corporation and originally published by Enix for the Nintendo 64.
+It is the sequel to Wonder Project J, which was released in 1994 for the Super Famicom.

 Gameplay

 Wonder Project J2 is a bishōjo life simulation game similar to its predecessor, where the player communicates with Josette, a robot who is trying to become human, through her robot, Bird.
 The player answers her questions on-screen by selecting "yes" or "no".
 Josette cannot hear or see the player, but learns about the player through successive binary questions.
 For example, "if I am going to a party should I wear this?", she recalls the answers later throughout the story.
 The player can command Josette through Bird, though she does not always listen.
 Player advancement through the game is dependent on how well their teachings mesh with other activities on the island.
 After teaching Josette a series of fundamental human interactions, the plot-driven second chapter guides Josette through a series of hardships and confrontation with the Siliconian Army.